How to Use Service Bus Queues

 Leave the other fields in the dialog with their default values (Messaging and Standard Tier), then click the check mark.
 The system now creates your namespace and enables it.
 You might have to wait several minutes as the system provisions resources for your account.

-The namespace you created will then appear in the Management Portal and takes a moment to activate.
-Wait until the status is Active before continuing.
+The namespace you created takes a moment to activate, and will then appear in the management portal.
+Wait until the namespace status is Active before continuing.

 Obtain the default management credentials for the namespace

 In order to perform management operations, such as creating a queue on the new namespace, you must obtain the management credentials for the namespace.
-You can obtain these credentials from either the Management Portal, or from the Visual Studio Server Explorer.
+You can obtain these credentials from either the Azure management portal, or from the Visual Studio Server Explorer.

 To obtain management credentials from the portal